xunker/linux_ltfs_ansible/README.md

 * Downloads and installs HP Library and Tape Tools (`hpe_ltt`)
   - creates necessary compatibility symlinks, too
+  - only runs on DNF/YUM distros like Redhat/Fedora, Centos, OpenSuSE, etc

 ## Running the script